DUNE/p3s/README.md

 p3s installation tree contains the following directories which are necessary for its function:

-* ''promptproc'' - the workflow managment and monitoring server
+* **promptproc** - the workflow managment and monitoring server

-* ''clients'' - an assortment of clients for creation and manipulation of the objects residing in the server
+* **clients** - an assortment of clients for creation and manipulation of the objects residing in the server, mostly tailored to support a specific class.

+The directory **inputs** contains files that can be used as examples and/or templates for initial testing of p3s but which are not meant to be a part of a useful application or production type of environment.
+There is also a **documents** directory whose purpose is obvious, and **sandbox** which stored arbitrary snippets of code of interest only to the developers and which won't be helpful for testers or users.

 ## When you start testing